Lamerchun/Powershell/readme.md

 ### 5. Step: Websites

 Use these commands to setup websites as you need.
-Bindings will add http with port 80 bindings.
-To setup https use installed winacme.
+Bindings will add http with port 80.

 ```powershell
 - New-WebSite -AppPoolName AppPoolName -SiteName WebsiteName -Host Hostname